drainpixie/blossom/content/meta/uses.md

 - [Bash](https://www.gnu.org/software/bash/) for the same reasons as GNOME, although it has wanted to work on its own shell for a while.
 - [Neovim](https://neovim.io/) for everything that isn't overly complex web development slop.
 - [Alacritty](https://github.com/alacritty/alacritty), which isn't its terminal of choice, but it has been too lazy to write a derivation for its [st](https://st.suckless.org/) build.
 - [Google Chrome](https://www.google.com/chrome/)—there isn't a real alternative, however much it would like to appease the average Linux user.
-Firefox is hot garbage, Ungoogled Chromium lacks account features and is shady, and everything in between is barely worth a glance.
+Firefox is shady hot garbage, Ungoogled Chromium lacks account features, and everything in between is barely worth a glance.
 - [Tailscale](https://tailscale.com), because setting up WireGuard—or worse, OpenVPN—from scratch is incredibly annoying.
 - Non-exhaustive CLI amenities: [ripgrep](https://github.com/BurntSushi/ripgrep), [eza](https://github.com/eza-community/eza), [fzf](https://github.com/junegunn/fzf), [zoxide](https://github.com/ajeetdsouza/zoxide), [direnv](https://github.com/direnv/direnv), [bat](https://github.com/sharkdp/bat), [koji](https://github.com/cococonscious/koji), [tokei](https://github.com/XAMPPRocky/tokei), [strace](https://github.com/strace/strace), [dust](https://github.com/bootandy/dust).